microsoft/vscode-docs/docs/extensions/publish-extension.md

 ---

-Visual Studio Code leverages [Azure DevOps Services](https://azure.com/devops) for its Marketplace services.
+Visual Studio Code leverages [Azure DevOps Services](https://azure.microsoft.com/services/devops/) for its Marketplace services.
 This means that authentication, hosting, and management of extensions are provided through Azure DevOps.

 `vsce` can only publish extensions using [Personal Access Tokens](https://docs.microsoft.com/azure/devops/integrate/get-started/authentication/pats).
 You need to create at least one in order to publish an extension.

 ### Get a Personal Access Token

-First, make sure you have a [Azure DevOps Service](https://docs.microsoft.com/azure/devops/organizations/accounts/create-organization-msa-or-work-student) organization.
+First, make sure you have a Azure DevOps Services [organization](https://docs.microsoft.com/azure/devops/organizations/accounts/create-organization-msa-or-work-student).

 In the following examples, the organization's name is `monacotools`.
 From your organization's home page (for example: `https://dev.azure.com/monacotools`), go to the **Security** page: